puganinithepug/Enterprise-10-Q-Reporting-Tool/README.md

 # Enterprise 10-Q Reporting

-## Standardization Aggregatoin and KPIs for Expense Reporting - VBA MAcro
+## Standardization Aggregatoin and KPIs for Expense Reporting - VBA Macro

 This VBA automation data pipeline is designed to streamline enterprise expense tracking and quarterly reporting by consolidating data across multiple worksheets into a single, standardized quarterly report.